My first game review! Lets (planet) crack on!

 Well, once I realised I could purchase copious amounts of ammo at benches, it all became quite a bit easier, and very much like a shooting gallery.
 I got stuck a few times, but it only required a bit of perseverance.
 Not really a challenge.
 So I’d suggest popping it on hard.

 Isaac seems far more switched on and less unhinged, which is a shame.
 Something has been lost in his transformation from troubled engineer muddling his way through to all action hero.
 I’m no game designer, so I can’t say how this would have been avoided.
-Though the voice acting throughout the game is great, I can’t shake a feeling that perhaps Isaac should have stayed silent, as in the fist game (Who knows if that could have worked out though).
+Though the voice acting throughout the game is great, I can’t shake a feeling that perhaps Isaac should have stayed silent, as in the fist game.

 The story was padded out.
 It took me roughly 12 hours to complete the 19 chapters on normal difficulty.
 It could easily have been shortened by about 6 chapters and you’d have had a tighter story.
 Following along the same lines, the ending is rubbish!
 I was expecting a big pay off after three games.
 I was left disappointed.